 Canceled Ford Plant Adds To Mexico's Economic Frustrations

-Ford Motor Co.'s decision this week to cancel construction of an auto plant in Mexico has shocked that country, causing the peso to slump and stirring up outrage toward incoming President Donald Trump.
-Anger is high toward Trump in the state where the Ford plant was under construction — and was slated to employ nearly 3,000 local workers.
+Ford Motor Co.'s decision this week to cancel construction of an auto plant in Mexico has shocked that country, causing the peso to slump and stirring up outrage toward President-elect Donald Trump.
+Anger is high toward the incoming U.S. president in the state where the Ford plant was under construction — and was slated to employ nearly 3,000 local workers.

 Usually the dusty construction site of the now-shuttered Mexican Ford auto plant is full of activity.
 Now only one large tractor can be seen grading roads at the 700-acre site, located outside the small town of Villa de Reyes in the central Mexican state of San Luis Potosi.